EzioPeter/viplanner/ros/INSTALL.md

 ## Models

 For the models, place them in the `ros/planner/models` folder, both the viplanner and mask2former model.
-For the semantics, we use the Mask2Former implementation of [mmdetection](https://github.com/open-mmlab/mmdetection/tree/master/configs/mask2former), as it improves inference speed on the jetson compared to the code version publish by the autors.
-For inference reason, we use the smallest network with ResNet 50 backbone pre-trained on the COCO dataset.
+For the semantics, we use the Mask2Former implementation of [mmdetection](https://github.com/open-mmlab/mmdetection/tree/master/configs/mask2former), as it improves inference speed on the jetson compared to the code version publish by the authors.
+For inference reason, we use the smallest network with ResNet 50 backbone pre-trained on the COCO dataset that can be downloaded [here](https://download.openmmlab.com/mmdetection/v2.0/mask2former/mask2former_r50_lsj_8x2_50e_coco-panoptic/mask2former_r50_lsj_8x2_50e_coco-panoptic_20220326_224516-11a44721.pth).

 ## Docker Images